$0.00 0

 1988 topps al leiter error card

 The 1988 Topps Baseball set is renowned for being one of Topps’ blandest sets of the era.
-However, it is simple, “classic,” and straightforward design features a lot of great action photography.
+However, it is simple, “classic,” and a straightforward design that features a lot of great action photography.

 Released at the dawn of the junk wax era, the 1988 Topps Baseball card set, like most sets of the time, was subject to several errors during printing.
-As a result, there’s a considerable number of 1988 Topps error cards.
+As a result, there are a considerable number of 1988 Topps error cards.

 These errors range from simple misprints, such as misspelling a player’s name or listing incorrect statistics, to more significant errors, such as cards printed with wrong player photographs.